lambdaclass/concrete/ROADMAP.md

 Disposition (each item has a concrete home; no open decisions remain):

 **Phase 7 exit / near-term hardening**
-1. Representation visibility — struct fields private-by-default, `pub` opt-in;
-   external literal needs every referenced field `pub`. → 0b slice 2 DONE (E0297 literal / E0298 field read+write across modules; std migrated to
-   accessors + from_raw_unchecked; raw-parts types BytesRaw/FixedSinkState
-   have pub fields; check_construction_rights.sh gate).
-Enum-variant visibility + newtype `.0` unwrap privacy = scheduled follow-on.
-2. Construction rights — newtype construction private (DONE, 0b slice 1, E0296).
-   Enum-variant privacy is a SEPARATE scheduled slice (D1): it must define construction, matching, imports, exhaustiveness with inaccessible variants, and migration diagnostics.
+2. Construction rights — enum-variant privacy is a separate scheduled slice: it must define construction, matching, imports, exhaustiveness with inaccessible variants, and migration diagnostics.
 Syntax (D2): keep `pub newtype N = u32` (NO parentheses); variant marker is `pub Ok { value: T }`. `pub` stays the only